 1. INTRODUCTION

 Impaired gastrointestinal motility and transit in the absence of mechanical obstruction occurs in approximately 50-80% of critically ill patients[1–3], and recovery of bowel function is difficult to predict.
+Delayed return of bowel function is associated with adverse outcomes and length of stay[refs].

 Despite advances in technology, gastrointestinal motility and function continue to be difficult to assess.
 A recent systematic review[4] found that there is no gold standard for monitoring of gastrointestinal function in the critically ill.
 Clinical assessment is often used at the bedside, however no signs or symptoms have been found to correlate well with quantifying gastrointestinal function.
 Whilst there are various imaging modalities that have been used to assess gastric emptying and intestinal motility, these investigations are often time consuming and not readily available for clinical use[4, 5].
 There are no validated imaging methods for bedside monitoring.
 There are also no validated biomarkers for clinical use.